popskraft/nutcracker/content/new-hampshire/nitrile-gloves.md

 benefitsBlocks:
   - title: "Top Protection for New Hampshire Shops"
     text: >-
-      These 8-mil nitrile gloves are built for New Hampshire mechanics, offering protection against oil, chemicals, and sharp tools.
-Ideal for dealerships and service centers.
+      These 8-mil nitrile gloves are built for New Hampshire mechanics, offering heavy-duty protection against oil, chemicals, and sharp tools.
+Perfect for dealerships and service centers needing reliable PPE.
-  - title: "Puncture-Resistant Durability"
-    text: >-
-      Nitrile material resists tears and punctures, ensuring technicians can handle rough parts safely.
-A top choice for auto repair professionals.
   - title: "Certified Safety Standards"
     text: >-
-      FDA, ASTM, and CE certified, these gloves meet regulations for shop safety and hygiene.
-Use them confidently for demanding daily tasks.
+      FDA, ASTM, and CE certified, these gloves meet strict safety regulations.
+New Hampshire auto shops can trust them for compliant, professional-grade protection.
   - title: "Bulk Savings for Shops"
     text: >-
-      Our wholesale pricing helps cut PPE costs by up to 50%.
-Service centers can stock up on essential gear while staying on budget.
+      Our bulk pricing cuts costs by up to 50%, making it easy for New Hampshire service centers to stock up on mechanic safety products without overspending.
+  - title: "Perfect Fit for All"
+    text: >-
+      Available in M, L, XL, and XXL, these gloves provide a snug fit for every technician, improving safety and dexterity for New Hampshire mechanics.
+  - title: "Puncture-Resistant Durability"
+    text: >-
+      Shop-grade nitrile material resists tears and punctures, ensuring technicians can handle rough parts safely.
+  - title: "Comfortable All-Day Wear"
+    text: >-
+      Latex-free and ergonomically designed, these gloves reduce hand fatigue and allergies, ensuring comfort for long shifts.
+  - title: "Textured Grip for Precision"
+    text: >-
+      The textured grip ensures precise handling of small parts and tools.
+  - title: "Fast Delivery"
+    text: >-
+      Get quick shipping on these nitrile gloves.
+Our supply chain keeps garages stocked with essential technician safety equipment.
+  - title: "Versatile for Tough Jobs"
+    text: >-
+      From oil changes to brake repairs, these gloves handle demanding tasks without tearing, supporting mechanics with reliable protection.

 # testimonials section
 testimonials: